PROJECT GRANTS

 Overview

-The Creative Legacy Makers Grant supports projects celebrating Black diasporic expression in craft mediums by a Black craftsperson or collective with over 30 years of creative practice
+The Creative Futures Grant supports projects celebrating Black diasporic expression in craft mediums by a Black student craftsperson

 -